 It was dark.
 The silence was deafening.
 Nothingness.
 It was my eighth consecutive night of virtually no sleep.
-I was surrounded with only my thoughts.
+Only my thoughts surrounded me.
 I had cried so much that there were no tears left.
 The mourning was still in my heart, but the tears wouldn’t flow.
 God, where are you?
 Do you hear me?
 Do you even care?

 My testimony of God’s goodness is a powerful one.
-He rescued me from myself.
-He rescued me from every poor decision I had made.
+He rescued me – from me.
+He rescued me from every poor decision I had ever made.
 I was once a homeless, severely abused, single mom who was pregnant four times outside of marriage.
 I lived in poverty, clung to everything empty, and ran from God for years.
 It’s not hard to track my story and see God at work in my life.
 And because I now work in full-time ministry, there may be some who would mistakenly think that my Christian life is perfect – easy, effortless.
-And then there are others of you who already know…it couldn’t possibly be.
+And then there are others who already know that it was anything but easy.

 Raising teenagers is hard.
 Being a wife is hard.
 Being in ministry is hard.
 Life is hard.
 It’s that simple.
-Jesus told us that in John 16:33, that we would have trouble in this world.
-As Christians, we’ve all had those amazing moments with the Lord, where the Holy Spirit nudged our hearts in a dramatic way.
+Jesus told us that in John 16:33 that we would have trouble in this world.
+As Christians, we’ve all had those amazing moments with the Lord, where the Holy Spirit dramatically nudged our hearts.
 We’ve felt the joy of knowing where we will spend eternity.
 Most of us have been on fire for God, where we just wanted others to know about what He has done in our lives.
 But we’ve also gone through the dry seasons, the spiritual wilderness where we hear nothing but silence.

 Over the last 18 months, my family has been in and out of the hospital and doctor’s offices more times than I care to count.
 An otherwise healthy family, we’ve had to undergo seven surgeries in the last couple of years, endless hours of physical therapies, and mounting medical bills.
 The fear of opening yet another medical bill has sometimes consumed me.
 The worries of where my teens would go to college or if they would make good choices with friends have kept me up at night.
 And frankly, I’ve cried out to God when I didn’t feel Him near.

-Too often in our Christian walk we navigate our faith based on how we feel.
+Too often in our Christian walk, we navigate our faith based on how we feel.
 When God’s moving in an obvious way, it’s easy for us to praise Him.
-It’s easy to remain faithful, when we are full of happiness and joy, when the new job came through, or a miraculous healing takes place.
-But if you’ve been a Christian for more than about 60 seconds, you realize, life’s journey brings ups and downs, struggles and joys.
+It’s easy to remain faithful when we are full of happiness and joy or when the new job came through, or miraculous healing takes place.
+But if you’ve been a Christian for more than about 60 seconds, you realize, life’s journey brings ups and downs, struggles, and joys.
 Our salvation was and never will be based on how we feel.